Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Numerical results

-Here, we first consider the \DNN relaxation for the \QAP from Povh and Rendl~\cite{MR2532462}, i.e., where and \textdef{$E_{ii}=u_iu_i^T$}, where $u_i\in \R^n$ is $i$-th unit vector.
-The authors in~\cite{MR2546331} show that where ${\aut}(A):= \{ P \in \Pi_n: AP=PA \}$ is the automorphism group of $A$. \begin{remark} The \DNN relaxation~\cref{qap_sdp} is known to be theoretically equivalent, yielding the same optimal value, to the \DNN relaxation denoted (QAP$_{R3}$) in Zhao et al.~\cite{KaReWoZh:94}.
-The third and fourth lines of constraints in~\cref{qap_sdp} arise from the row and column sum constraints and give rise to \FRp.
-The second block of linear constraints in~\cref{qap_sdp} are generally called the \textdef{gangster constraints}, see \Cref{qap_facial}.
 Recall that \textdef{$\svec$} is the linear transformation that vectorizes symmetric matrices,~\cite{KaReWoZh:94}.
-We define \textdef{$\gsvec$} to do this vectorization of symmetric matrices while ignoring the elements set to zero by the gangster constraints, thus defining the dimension of the image space.
-Then we can eliminate the gangster constraints completely and replace the \DNN constraints to get the equivalent problem to~\cref{qap_sdp}:
+We define \textdef{$\gsvec$ to do this vectorization of symmetric matrices while ignoring the elements set to zero by the gangster constraints.} Then we can eliminate the gangster constraints completely and replace the \DNN constraints to get the equivalent problem to~\cref{qap_sdp}:

 This form is now similar to our final \SR reduced form before \FRp, see~\cref{sdp_sys_reduced}; and this emphasizes that the \DNN can be represented in a split form. \end{remark}